 Magnesium has been shown to modulate GABA activity in the brain.
 It does this by acting on GABA receptors to help facilitate GABA neurotransmission and its consequent effects of relaxation.

 Magnesium also helps to relax the central nervous system, as well as the body’s muscles.
-It does this by helping to activate the parasympathetic nervous system – the branch of our autonomic nervous system that is responsible for helping us to relax, for down-regulating cortisol output and for regenerating cells and tissues.
+It does this by helping to activate the parasympathetic nervous system – the branch of our autonomic nervous system that is responsible for helping us to relax, down-regulating cortisol output and for regenerating cells and tissues.

 B6 can be found in all animal products, as well as grains, pulses, eggs and dairy.
 However, you may want to consider a supplement that contains all the B vitamins to help boost B6 levels temporarily.